-Leadership in Energy and Environmental Design (LEED) – is the nationally recognized system sanctioned by the United States Green Building Council (USGBC) that provides a national standard for what constitutes a sustainable building.
+Leadership in Energy and Environmental Design (LEED™) is the nationally recognized system sanctioned by the United States Green Building Council (USGBC) that provides a national standard for what constitutes a sustainable building.

-A Tate access floor system and the advanced service distribution technologies it affords can contribute toward achievement of numerous credits for LEED-NC certification.
-The Tate solution can help to achieve prerequisites and accumulate points in the following categories and credit areas of LEED-NC Version 2.2.
+An access floor system and the advanced service distribution technologies it affords can contribute toward achievement of numerous credits for LEED-NC certification.
+Our solution can help to achieve prerequisites and accumulate points in the following categories and credit areas of LEED-NC Version 2.2.

 - Reducing the amount of fanpower required.